 Lower back view of the JBL Xtreme 2 speaker, showing the closed USB ports door.

-The JBL Xtreme 2 Bluetooth power bank speaker has several buttons and lights across its top, as well as battery charge status lamps across the front bottom.
-The power button lights in either white, blue, or both, to show Bluetooth speaker status.
-There’s also a port access panel on the back bottom, sealed with a semi flexible cover, that houses a USB charging port to recharge your mobile devices from, a service port, the auxiliary (AUX) input, and power input ports.
+The JBL Xtreme 2 Bluetooth speaker has several buttons and lights across its top.
+It also has battery charge status lamps across the front bottom.
+There’s also a port access panel on the back bottom.
+A semi flexible door covers it.
+This area houses a USB charging port to recharge your mobile devices from.
+It also contains a service port, the auxiliary (AUX) input, and power input ports.
 Here we offer our JBL Xtreme 2 button codes guide.
-We show you where the controls are on the speaker, explain the meaning of each button, what any button combination presses do, when to press them, and how to use the buttons to operate the speaker in general.
+We show where the controls are.
+Also, we explain the meaning of each button and what any button combination presses do.
+Finally we discuss when to press them, and how to use the buttons in general.

-JBL Xtreme 2 Buttons, Their Codes, Functions, Combinations, and Meanings
+JBL Xtreme 2 Buttons, Codes, Functions, Combinations, and Meanings

 There is one row of buttons on this Xtreme 2 JBL speaker.
 Most buttons there have a unique shape.

-We begin our JBL Xtreme 2 Buttons Meanings guide with the Bluetooth Discovery mode button, near the left side of the speaker top, as pointed at by the green arrow in the next picture.
+We begin with the Bluetooth Discovery mode button.
+Find it near the left side of the speaker top.
+See it in the next picture.
 Note its squiggly Bluetooth logo shape.

 How to Use the Bluetooth Discovery (Pairing Mode) Button

 You press this button anytime you pair the JBL Xtreme 2 with a never-before-paired Bluetooth source device.
 It works like this.
-With the speaker powered ON, press the Bluetooth Discovery button to initiate discovery mode, often referred to as Bluetooth pairing mode.
-When in this mode, the speaker sends out its name and other connection info over the Bluetooth air channels.
-This allows nearby BT devices to find and connect to it.
+With the speaker running, press and release the Bluetooth Discovery button.
+This starts up discovery mode, often referred to as Bluetooth pairing mode.
+When in this mode, the speaker sends out its connection info over Bluetooth.
+This allows nearby BT devices to connect to it.

 The JBL Xtreme 2 also sports volume controls.
-Near the center of the speaker near the Bluetooth discovery mode button, the volume buttons are shaped like minus and plus symbols.
+Now look at the center of the speaker.
+Find the volume buttons in minus and plus symbol shapes.

-When pressed, these lower and raise the output volume of the speaker respectively, by reducing or increasing the volume setting on the paired source device.
-See the Volume Down and Volume Up buttons pointed at by the green arrows in the next picture.
+These buttons lower and raise the output volume respectively.
+And they do so by reducing or increasing the volume setting on the paired source device.
+See the Volume Down and Volume Up buttons that we point out in the next picture.

 How to Raise (Turn Up) and Lower (Turn Down) JBL Xtreme 2 Volume